Secure Adaptive Group Testing: Main Results

 \subsection{Direct (Sufficiency)}

-With a private rate limited feedback link, the sufficiency part is given by the following theorem. \begin{theorem} Assume a SAGT model with $N$ items, out of which $K=O(1)$ are defective.
-For any $\delta < 1$ and private adaptive rate limited feedback $0<R_f<1$, if
+With a private rate-limited feedback link, for $B$ batches of $T$ tests each, the sufficiency part is given by the following theorem. \begin{theorem} Assume a SAGT model with $N$ items, out of which $K=O(1)$ are defective.
+For any $\delta < 1$ and private adaptive rate-limited feedback $0\leq R_f\leq 1$, if

 for some $\varepsilon > 0$ independent of $N$ and $K$, then there exists a sequence of SAGT algorithms which are reliable and weakly secure.
-That is, as $N\rightarrow \infty$, both the average error probability approaches zero and an eavesdropper with leakage probability $\delta$ is kept ignorant. \end{theorem} \ifpublic In public unlimited rate feedback setup, the sufficiency part is given by the following theorem. \begin{theorem} Assume a SAGT model with $N$ items, out of which $K=O(1)$ are defective.
-For any $\delta < 1$ and public unlimited rate feedback, if
+That is, as $N\rightarrow \infty$, both the average error probability approaches zero and an eavesdropper with leakage probability $\delta$ is kept ignorant. \end{theorem} The construction of the SAGT algorithm with private rate-limited feedback, together with the proofs of reliability and secrecy are deferred to Section \ref{LowerBound}.

-for some $\varepsilon \geq 0$ independent of $N$ and $K$, then there exists a sequence of SAGT algorithm which are reliable and weakly secure.
-That is, as $N\rightarrow \infty$, both the average error probability approaches zero and an eavesdropper with leakage probability $\delta$ is kept ignorant. \end{theorem} \fi \off{The construction of the SAGT algorithm with private rate limited feedback, \ifpublic or public unlimited rate feedback,\fi together with the proofs of reliability and secrecy are deferred to Section \ref{LowerBound}\ifpublic and Section \ref{Public}, respectively\fi.} It is important to note that if $R_f \geq \delta$, \ifpublic in the private rate limited feedback setup, or if $\delta \leq 0.5$ in the public unlimited rate feedback setup,\fi as the direct proof will show, the information obtained over the adaptive link between the lab and the mixer is powerful enough to obtain security without increasing $T$.
-Hence, in this case, the direct bounds of the non-secure and secure adaptive group testing are equal, that is, $\overline{T}=T^{a}_{s}$.
-Even when $ R_f < \delta$, \ifpublic in the private rate limited feedback setup, or if $\delta > 0.5$ in the public unlimited rate feedback setup,\fi the information obtained over the feedback between the lab and the mixer reduces the upper bound on the number of the tests required in SNGT, thus, $\overline{T}<T^{a}_{s}\leq\overline{T}_{s}$.
+At this point, a few remarks are in order.
+First, it is important to note that if $R_f \geq \delta$, as the direct proof will show, the information obtained over the adaptive link between the lab and the mixer is powerful enough to obtain security without increasing $T$ compared to the non-secure case.
+Hence, in this case, the direct bounds of the non-secure and secure adaptive group testing are equal, that is, $\overline{T}=\overline{T}^{a}_{s}$.
+Even when $ R_f < \delta$, the information obtained over the feedback between the lab and the mixer reduces the upper bound on the number of the tests required in SNGT, thus, $\overline{T}<\overline{T}^{a}_{s}\leq\overline{T}_{s}$.

-Using an upper bound, such that, $\log\binom{N-K}{i}\leq i\log \frac{(N-K)e}{i}$, the maximization in \Cref{direct theorem1} can be solved easily, leading to a simple bound on $T$. \begin{corollary} For SAGT with parameters $K << N$ and $T$, reliability and secrecy can be maintained with